 Some violinists, pull the string to stretch it when it is already attached to the peg and tailpiece.
 That won’t prevent it from being twisted.

-My Mentor always insisted to attach it to the tailpiece first, then stretch it before threading it to the peg.
+My Mentor always insisted to attach it to the tailpiece first, then stretching it before threading it to the peg.

 8. Insert the string in the peg the right way